 I am loving “See the World” and I hope you are too.
 This week we are heading to Salzburg, Austria!
 Hopefully you caught last week’s amazing article last week on Rio de Janeiro and Quebéc City the week before.
 If you missed any of the other destinations this year, you can find them here!
 This week, we have Julia Slatcher from Inspire World Travel sharing her thoughts on this stunning Austrian city.
-Let’s see her top 5 family friendly things to do in Salzburg, Austria.
+Let’s see her top things to do in Salzburg, Austria with kids.

 With a pretty castle on a hilltop, gorgeous gardens, a charming old part of town that winds around a scenic river, delicious food and a fun vibe to boot, Salzburg offers plenty for families to enjoy!